Got (the healthiest) Milk?

 a

-The Picky Eater Recommendation: If you can tolerate regular milk, soy milk or almond milk – drink one of those.
-If you’re going to choose rice milk – choose the unsweetened kind (0g-1g sugar).
-And if you’re drinking rice milk only, get your protein elsewhere!
-Note – Rice Dream above has 12g sugar added and 120 calories because of it, so not the best choice.
+The Bottom Line: Regular milk or almond milk is probably a better alternative than rice milk.
+But if you’re going to drink rice milk – choose the unsweetened, organic kind (0g-1g sugar) with no carrageenan added.
+And if you’re drinking rice milk only, get your protein elsewhere.
+Note – Rice Dream above has 12g sugar added and 120 calories, so it’s not the best choice.

 a